mathspp/mathspp/pages/02.blog/write-a-coding-agent-from-first-principles/item.md

-Learn how to write a coding agent in Python in this tutorial that teaches how to interact with an LLM through an API, how to manage the context, and how to do tool calling.
+Learn how to write a coding agent in this Python tutorial that teaches how to interact with an LLM through an API, how to manage the conversation context, and how to do tool calling.

 ===